BenLampson/Channel-lock-question/README.md

     Get the write every time when we push the message to the channel.
 2. SendVersin2
     Cache the write instance when the Proxy construct.
+3. SendVersin2
+    With async and await operation.

 ### Channel option or create type(bounded/undounded)
 It has no impact on this issue

+# Question here.
+Maybe my code has some bug or I does not understand the **Channel**.
+### My question is:

+If the channel does not support the Task model (Or it has some premise here, why the [**write and read**]'s methods have async words?
+It maybe misleads the programmer to use the channel to realize his project?).